What Do Funeral Service Manager Do?

 Funeral Service Manager Example Plan, direct, or coordinate the services or resources of funeral homes.
 Includes activities such as determining prices for services or merchandise and managing the facilities of funeral homes.

 A Day in the Life of a Funeral Service Manager

 - Explain goals, policies, or procedures to staff members.

 - Sell funeral services, products, or merchandise to clients.

 - Evaluate the performance of vendors, contract employees, or other service providers to ensure quality and cost-efficiency.

 - Respond to customer complaints, legal inquiries, payment negotiations, or other post-service matters.

-Qualities of a Funeral Service Manager
+Skills Needed to be a Funeral Service Manager

 Funeral Service Managers state the following job skills are important in their day-to-day work.